Hare & Tortoise Prototype.

 Waddingtons 1980

 With the demise of Intellect Games and its purchaser, the UK licence was taken up in 1980 by Waddingtons House of Games, with abysmal design and production values including a reduction to a maximum of four players to save on production costs.
 They seem also to have sublicensed it to Majora, a Portuguese company.
-Thomas Malloy kindly sent me a picture of "A Lebre e a Tartaruga" of which he purchased an old, battered copy (here prettied up for reproduction).
+Thomas Malloy kindly sent me a picture of "A Lebre e a Tartaruga" of which he purchased an old, battered copy (here prettied up for better reproduction).

 Waddingtons box lid Portuguese box lid